SFU-CMPT-201/a1-pub/README.md

 Neovim is extremely customizable with a long list of built-in options.
 Not only that, it allows us to install third-party plugins.
-Using these, we have configured Neovim with a few more features and you are encouraged to try these out and use them.
+Using these, we have configured Neovim with a few more features and we highly encourage you to try these out and use them.

 * The status line at the bottom comes from a plugin called [lightline](https://github.com/itchyny/lightline.vim).